DIY Professional-Quality Christmas Light Photos

 The Christmas season provides many photographic opportunities.
 But perhaps no other offers quite the combo of allure, brilliance, and breathtaking beauty as Christmas light displays.
 Untold amounts of labor and money are poured into creating spectacular Christmas light displays each year.
 And their viewing - as well as the opportunity to create stunning, memorable photos - is free for the taking.

-Though it may seem counterintuitive, full-on nighttime is not the best time to photograph outdoor Christmas lights.
-That's because photos taken after dark will show the Christmas lights floating in a black blob, and little else.
-But the most dramatic photos are achieved when there's enough ambient light to reveal some of the surrounding details accompanying the lights.
+Though it may seem counterintuitive, full-on nighttime is not the best time for Christmas light photography.
+If you’re looking for a Christmas light photoshoot at night, you can expect the Christmas lights to look like they’re floating in a black blob.
+Shooting Christmas lights requires enough ambient light to reveal some of the surrounding details accompanying the lights.

-Early evening and early morning are when you can catch the light at optimum levels.
-The best approach is to arrive at the scene of the photoshoot a bit before you expect the light to be at its best.
-Then just wait for the light to become picture-perfect as the sun rises or sets.
+Taking pictures of lights is best done in the early evening and early morning when you can catch the light at optimum levels.
+The best approach is to arrive at the scene of the Christmas light photoshoot a bit before you expect the light to be at its best.
+Then, wait for the light to become picture-perfect as the sun rises or sets.

-The best camera settings for dusky light levels?
-Select an ISO (light sensitivity) setting in the range of 400 to 800.
+What are the best camera settings for dusky light levels?
+Select a high ISO (light sensitivity) on your camera setting in the range of 400 to 800.
 Be sure to disable the automatic flash.
 And you'll want to set your camera's white balance to one of two options:

 - Tungsten: This setting will cause clear bulbs to appear white.
 And the dusky sky will be captured with a royal blue hue.